mjdecker/mjdecker.github.io/_notes/software-testing/equivalence-partitioning.md

 * Are all of these necessary?

 # Motivating Example 1
-* The following is a function `is_palindrome` which return if the string argument is a palindrome:
 ```
 is_palindrome(string) : bool
 ```

+* `is_palindrome` is a function which returns if the string argument is a palindrome:
 * Take the following tests:
 	* "kayak"
 	* "level"